cggh/panoptes/documentation/importdata/adddataset.rst

 Creating a new dataset
 ----------------------

-Using the admin web frontend, a new dataset can be created by clicking the |buttonnew| icon, next to the top branch "*Datasets*".
+Using the admin web frontend, a new :ref:`dataset<dataconcept_dataset>` can be created by clicking the |buttonnew| icon, next to the top branch "*Datasets*".

 In the dialog box, specify a unique identifier for this new dataset.